 – Only freeze the rows that are absolutely necessary.
 This will help to minimize the impact on performance and keep your sheet organized.

 – Use the “Freeze first row” option instead of freezing multiple rows.
 This will help to keep your sheet organized and make it easier to navigate.
-(See Also: How To Outline A Cell In Google Sheets)
+(See Also: How To Calculate Error Bars In Google Sheets)

 – Consider using a separate sheet or workbook for large datasets.
 This will help to keep your sheets organized and make it easier to work with the data.